-Summary: This statement raises issues related to Down syndrome and the use of Aduhelm, Biogen's new drug for use with early-stage Alzheimer's disease.
+The authors raise issues related to Down syndrome and the use of Aduhelm, Biogen's new drug for use with early-stage Alzheimer's disease.
 Issues noted include a lack of data on applicability of drug with adults with Down syndrome, lack of protocols for its use by practitioners, and unknowns as to efficacy of the drug with presence of high amyloid load from early age.
-Statement recommends (a) including participants with Down syndrome in ongoing and further clinical trials and research, (b) assuring research-informed appropriate oversight over its usage, (c) developing protocols that guide assessment and decision-making for the use of the drug with this group, (d) screening systematically for early symptoms of AD, (e) determining optimal age for prophylactic use of drug, (f) involving families and caregivers in the prescribing and decision-making process, and (g) providing orientation and education to healthcare providers and ancillary staff involved with use and aftercare.
+Authors recommend (a) including participants with Down syndrome in ongoing and further clinical trials and research, (b) assuring research-informed appropriate oversight over its usage, (c) developing protocols that guide assessment and decision-making for the use of the drug with this group, (d) screening systematically for early symptoms of AD, (e) determining optimal age for prophylactic use of drug, (f) involving families and caregivers in the prescribing and using decision-making process, and (g) providing orientation and education to healthcare providers and ancillary staff involved with use and aftercare.

-Globally, people are living longer than ever before, including adults with intellectual disability.
+lobally, people are living longer than ever before, including adults with intellectual disability.
 Age-associated physical and cognitive decline is commonly a part of the aging process that will eventually have an impact on most people.
 Some of these changes may be normal but some may herald the onset of dementia stemming from Alzheimer's disease (AD) and other neurodegenerative diseases.
-As noted by the WHOi and in the US National Plan to Address Alzheimer's Diseaseii many adults with an intellectual disability will face the same concerns about cognitive decline when they age and for the most part experience similar prevalence rates of dementia as the general population.iii However, adults with Down syndrome, one of the most common forms of intellectual disability, have an extremely high risk for AD dementia.
-Therefore, they face a more substantial concern for developing cognitive decline due to the accumulation of beta amyloid protein, often starting while they are in their teens.^{iv,v} As noted by the NIH, DS is a noted risk factor for early-onset AD.^{vi}
+As noted by the WHO1 and in the US National Plan to Address Alzheimer's Disease2 many adults with an intellectual disability will face the same concerns about cognitive decline when they age and for the most part experience similar prevalence rates of dementia as the general population.3 However, adults with Down syndrome, one of the most common forms of intellectual disability, have an extremely high risk for AD dementia.
+Therefore, they face a more substantial concern for developing cognitive decline due to the accumulation of beta amyloid protein, often starting while they are in their teens.4, 5 As noted by the NIH, DS is a noted risk factor for early-onset AD.6

-It is estimated that the lifetime risk of AD dementia is >90%^{vii} and it is the leading cause of death for older adults with Down syndrome.^{viii} Estimates are that there may be some 57,700 adults age 40 and older with Down syndrome^{ix,x} and that their average age at death is 55.8.^{xi} Many people with Down syndrome are diagnosed with AD dementia in their 50s but it is not uncommon for symptoms to also occur in their late 40s^{xii}.
-Once identified, AD in many people with Down syndrome can be rapid, leading to progressive cognitive decline, and is often associated with significant behavioral distress, seizures, gait dysfunction, markedly increased care needs, and death within five to seven years from diagnosis.^{xiii} continues throughout childhood, adolescence, and into young adulthood as family members work to ensure their offspring receive access to equitable care and support in all aspects of their lives -- including education, healthcare, vocational support, social inclusion, and civil rights.
-The concern that they will have to deal with and worry about early-onset AD is a hugely emotional and difficult prospect -- especially when the previous ensuing years often involved battles to provide a positive and proactive approach to life, the promotion of greater autonomy and inclusion, and support for the most of what societal integration would offer.
+It is estimated that the lifetime risk of AD dementia is > 90% 7 and it is the leading cause of death for older adults with Down syndrome.
+8 Estimates are that there may be some 57,700 adults age 40 and older with Down syndrome, ^{9,10} and that their average age at death is 55.8.
+11 Many people with Down syndrome are diagnosed with AD dementia in their 50s but it is not uncommon for symptoms to also occur in their late 40s.
+12 Once identified, AD in many people with Down syndrome can be rapid, leading to progressive cognitive decline, and is often associated with significant behavioral distress, seizures, gait dysfunction, markedly increased care needs, and death within five to seven years from diagnosis.13

+Parents, siblings, and other caregivers embrace, encourage, advocate, and often begin the fight for services and aid for their family members with Down syndrome beginning at birth.
+This continues throughout childhood, adolescence, and into young adulthood as family members work to ensure their offspring receive access to equitable care and support in all aspects of their lives - including education, healthcare, vocational support, social inclusion, and civil rights.
+The concern that they will have to deal with and worry about early-onset AD is a hugely emotional and difficult prospect - especially when the previous ensuing years often involved battles to provide a positive and proactive approach to life, the promotion of greater autonomy, and inclusion, and support for the most of what societal integration would offer.